Sexual abuse

-Sexual abuse or sex abuse, also referred to as molestation, is abusive sexual behavior by one person upon another.
-It is often perpetrated using force or by taking advantage of another.
-Molestation often refers to an instance of sexual assault against a small child, whereas sexual abuse is a term used for a persistent pattern of sexual assaults.
+Sexual abuse or sex abuse is abusive sexual behavior by one person upon another.
+It is often perpetrated using physical force, or by taking advantage of another.
+It often consists of a persistent pattern of sexual assaults.
+The offender is referred to as a sexual abuser.
+Live streaming sexual abuse involves trafficking and coerced sexual acts, or rape, in real time on webcam.

-The offender is referred to as a sexual abuser or (often pejoratively) molester.
-The term also covers behavior by an adult or older adolescent towards a child to stimulate any of the involved sexually.
-The use of a child, or other individuals younger than the age of consent, for sexual stimulation is referred to as child sexual abuse or statutory rape.
-Live streaming sexual abuse involves trafficking and coerced sexual acts and or rape in real time on webcam.
+Molestation refers to an instance of sexual assault, especially when perpetrated against a child.
+The perpetrator is called (often pejoratively) a molester.
+The term also covers behavior by an adult or older adolescent towards a child to sexually stimulate any of the involved.
+The use of a child for sexual stimulation is referred to as child sexual abuse and, for pubescent or post-pubescent individuals younger than the age of consent, statutory rape.

+Sexual abuse can be perpetrated against other vulnerable populations like the elderly, a form of elder abuse, or those with developmental disabilities.

 Victims

 Spouses

 Spousal sexual abuse is a form of domestic violence.
 When the abuse involves threats of unwanted sexual contact or forced sex by a woman's husband or ex-husband, it may constitute rape, depending on the jurisdiction, and may also constitute an assault.